Esabzayi/.NET-Core-5.0-Web-API-Entity-Framework-Core/README.md

   ✔ All previous HTTP requests with Entity Framework Core to save your data in a SQL Server & SQLite database

   ✔ Data Seeding: Insert data with a migration programmatically

+🚀 Authentication ( Authentication )

+   ✔ Token Authentication with JSON Web Tokens

+   ✔ Claims

+   ✔ Secure controllers with the Authorize attribute

+   ✔ Add roles to the users